Tribune Therapeutics

 PTC Therapeutics, Inc. is a biopharmaceutical company dedicated to the discovery, development, and commercialization of orally administered small-molecule therapeutics for the treatment of rare disorders and cancer.
 The company offers Translarna, used for nonsense mutation Duchenne muscular dystrophy in ambulatory patients, and Emflaza, a corticosteroid for the same condition.
 PTC Therapeutics is advancing several candidates in clinical development, including Translarna for other rare genetic conditions, RG7916 and RO7034067 for spinal muscular atrophy, and PTC596 and PTC299, which target cancer through dihydrooratate dehydrogenase inhibition.
 Additionally, the company is developing a gene therapy candidate, PTC-AADC, for Aromatic L-amino acid decarboxylase deficiency.
 PTC Therapeutics collaborates with various organizations, including F. Hoffman-La Roche Ltd and Massachusetts General Hospital, to further its research and commercialization efforts.
 Founded in 1998, the company is headquartered in South Plainfield, New Jersey.

-Algeta ASA is an oncology company based in Oslo, Norway, dedicated to developing targeted therapies for cancer patients using its innovative alpha-pharmaceutical platform.
-The company's lead product, radium-223 dichloride, has successfully completed Phase III clinical trials for treating castration-resistant prostate cancer with bone metastases.
-Additionally, Algeta is advancing the development of thorium-227 conjugates, which involve linking the alpha-emitter to tumor-targeting molecules, currently in the preclinical phase.
-Algeta has established a collaboration with Bayer Pharma AG for the global development and commercialization of radium-223.
-Founded in 1997, the company originally operated under the name Anticancer Therapeutic Inventions AS before rebranding as Algeta ASA in 2003.
+Algeta ASA is an oncology company headquartered in Oslo, Norway, that specializes in developing targeted therapies for cancer treatment using its proprietary alpha-pharmaceutical platform.
+Founded in 1997, the company focuses on fulfilling unmet medical needs in cancer care.
+Its lead product, radium-223 dichloride, has successfully completed Phase III clinical trials for treating castration-resistant prostate cancer with bone metastases.
+Additionally, Algeta is advancing its research on thorium-227, an alpha-emitter that is in the preclinical phase and is being developed in conjunction with tumor-targeting molecules to create targeted thorium conjugates.
+The company has a collaboration agreement with Bayer Pharma AG for the global development and commercialization of radium-223.
+Algeta was previously known as Anticancer Therapeutic Inventions AS before rebranding in 2003.

 Alba Therapeutics